NoMan2000/poolApp/README.md

 - Faker is used to create fake data to add to the database and DOM for demonstration purposes.

 - Demonstrate modern practices with Gulp, Bower, and other tools to automate and update without having to do manual changes.

+#To Start

+If you're using npm, `npm start` will fire up the app.
+If you've installed Gulp and the dependencies, `gulp serve` will start up the app and use nodemon to monitor it in the background.

+If you use this approach, make sure you run `bower install` as well, because it will attempt to inject the latest dependencies from bower into the index.html file.

+If you're not using node, any server will work to test out the app, just make sure that it's serving from the `public/` directory, or it will not work.

+#Todos:

+Like any demo app, there's a lot that can be done with validation, speeding up the DOM, etc.  This is a HTML5 "Modern" app, so if older browser support is needed, then several polyfills and extra compilation steps would be needed to make sure it is compatible.